Mental Health Tips

 Days 16- 21 Reconnecting with Your Phone

-This is the final stage of this digital detox challenge and now we will gradually acquaint ourselves with those aspects of social media that aren’t stressful.
+In the final stage of this digital detox challenge you’ll acquaint yourself with those aspects of social media that aren’t stressful.

 Day 16:

-Read some interesting blogs and subscribe to newsletters that motivate you to become better (hint Oh Well Yes).
+Read some interesting blogs or videos that motivate you to become better (hint Oh Well Yes).

 Day 17: